 Why I Chose INSEAD Over US Schools

-That's it, you've completed the GMAT, spent hours on submitting applications, got excited from each interview invitation and now, after all this exciting long journey - you are holding offers from multiple B schools.
+That's it, you've completed the GMAT, spent hours on submitting applications, got excited with each interview invitation and now, after all this exhilarating long journey - you are holding offers from multiple b-schools.
 Good job!

-I thought I would be the happiest man alive had I gotten only one offer out of the plethora of schools I've applied to, but I had no idea that holding three offers would give me such a headache and about a month of practically sleepless nights.
+I thought I would be the happiest man alive had I gotten only one offer out of the plethora of schools I've applied to.

-- Worldwide Alumni Network - While not a major factor in the decision, it did play a part.
-As an international, I am bound to go back to my home country eventually, and having a broader alumni network in my country and the vicinity felt like a greater added value for my future and my career.
+While not a major factor in the decision, it did play a part.
+I am bound to go back to my home country eventually, and having a broader alumni network in my country and the vicinity felt like a greater added value for my future and my career.